 - Create and delete users.

-- Changing file/directory permissions.
+- Changing file/directory permissions and ownership.

 - Moving files/directories.